12 Science Trivia Questions People Always Get Wrong

 Many people think that the Great Wall of China is the only man-made object that can be seen from space.
 This is actually a myth—unless you’re in low orbit “under a specific set of weather and lighting conditions,” according to Scientific American.
 Unfortunately, the Great Wall’s composition of clay and stone simply blends in too much to the surrounding landscape for anyone to make it out with an unaided eye from orbit.

 It’s understandable why many people get this science trivia question wrong.
 Pluto used to be identified as a planet in our solar system, but it is now classified as a dwarf planet.
-These facts that you’ve always believed are actually false.
+See more facts that you’ve always believed are actually false.